Rahul Gandhi trying to 'weaken' country's resolve against coronavirus: BJP

 Prime Minister Narendra Modi has shown courage in the fight against coronavirus and has done so by uniting the country, he asserted.

+Modi has always played on the front foot when it comes to the country's interests and will continue to do so, he added.

-The former Congress president had claimed on Tuesday that the four-phase lockdown has "failed" in its purpose, while taking a swipe at Modi.
+The former Congress president had claimed on Tuesday that the four-phase lockdown has "failed" in its purpose and taken a swipe at Modi, saying the prime minister is no longer playing on the front foot after lockdown "failed".

 Gandhi first criticised Modi's call to people to clap or bang utensils to show their gratitude to emergency workers engaged in combating coronavirus, he spoke in a similar vein after the prime minister asked them to light lamps, he levelled "false" allegations about labourers being charged for travelling in 'Shramik' trains and then against ICMR, Prasad said.